gvwilson/thirdbit/src/fiction/bear/index.md

 cobra.
 He took a deep breath—

 —and a pale form on four legs bounded past him and leaped for the sergeant's throat.
-Sergeant Dambu screamed as Edward's ghost slammed into her, knocking her onto her knees.
+Sergeant Inambu screamed as Edward's ghost slammed into her, knocking her onto her knees.

 "*My* town!" the ghost snarled.
-It leaped at her again, howling as Sergeant Dambu's sword cut deep into its shoulder.
+It leaped at her again, howling as Sergeant Inambu's sword cut deep into its shoulder.
 Ghostly blood poured out of the wound like smoke.
 The dog howled.
 It gathered itself up for one last leap—

-—and Dolly swung up onto the bridge behind Sergeant Dambu, waddled forward two steps, and thumped her hard on the back of the head.
+—and Dolly swung up onto the bridge behind Sergeant Inambu, waddled forward two steps, and thumped her hard on the back of the head.

 The sergeant dropped like a sack of potatoes.
 The sparkles in the air